Frequently Asked Questions

 What if I think I need therapy?

 If you are already working with me and need therapy, I will be happy to refer you to colleagues that I respect and think might be a good fit for you.
-If you are not already a coaching client and want to work with me therapeutically, please visit kealyspring.com or email me at firstname.lastname@example.org to see if I might be a good fit for you to work with.
+You can also visit my "Therapist Fit" page for more information and potential therapist referrals.
+If you are not already a coaching client and want to work with me therapeutically, please visit kealyspring.com or email me at email@example.com to see if I might be a good fit for you to work with.